 Indiana Rich with Geodes

 The limestone areas of south-central Indiana south of Bloomington are rich with geodes.
 Pick up geodes around the Monroe Reservoir, or go stream hunting along Bear Creek near the town of Trevlac.
 Some streams run through private property, and permission to hunt might be necessary.
 The 200,000-plus acre Hoosier National Forest is in this area, and public rivers and streams that run there are also good places to find geodes.

 Kentucky Geode Hunting

 Kentucky is home to great geode sites.
 The Fort Payne and Warsaw-Salem Formations in east-central Kentucky provide good hunting along the creek beds.
 The Green River area in south-central Kentucky also has good findings, and it is known for large geodes measuring two feet in diameter.

 Outstanding geodes have been found at Dugway Geode Beds in Juab County, Utah.
 These are volcanic geodes, which have igneous rhyolite rinds rather than the sedimentary limestone or dolomite of the Midwest.
 Drive to the site, select a spot and dig.
 You will reach a layer of clay, and the geodes are buried in the clay, usually one to four feet deep.
 A few mining claims are in this area; check so you won't trespass.

 California has several geode sites.
 The area near Blythe is known for the Hauser Geode Beds.
-These are in the desert, and you will need to take along plenty of water and food--and a four-wheel drive vehicle is a good idea if you want to drive closer to your dig.
-Another geode spot close to Blythe is known as Potato Patch Thundereggs because the geodes here are about the size of potatoes.
+These geodes are found in the desert, and take along plenty of food and water and drive a 4-wheel vehicle if you want to drive closer to the dig.
+Another geode spot close to Blythe is known as Potato Patch Thunder Eggs because the geodes here are about the size of potatoes.
 They are often found scattered about on the surface, and you only need to pick them up.